Clay-Ferguson/quantizr/docs/features/index.md

 # PDF Creator

 PDF documents can be exported for any branch of the tree.
 The PDF generation uses the markdown headings (i.e. '#', '##', '###') to allow an optional 'Table of Contents' in the generated PDF document.

-You can also optionally save your PDF to IPFS and it's CID will automatically get `IPFS Pinned` to your account.

 <img src='attachments/60187ef4f5fad05e348a3844-file-p' style='width:25%'/>